imatlab/imatlab/README.rst

    imatlab_export_fig('print-png')  % Static png figures.
    imatlab_export_fig('print-jpeg')  % Static jpeg figures.

 This call must be issued before the first figure is shown.
-You may also want to add a call to ``set(0, 'defaultfigurevisible', 'off')'`` to prevent the the figure from popping up transiently.
+Note that the non-native exporters will call ``set(0, 'defaultfigurevisible', 'off')`` to prevent the window from being briefly displayed, whereas using native windows turns the default figure visibility back ``'on'``.

 Plotly exporter
 ```````````````